Originally published in August 2019, this article has been updated and expanded to provide additional references and resources.

-6. Guidance and assistance on launching your practice
+6. Guidance and assistance for launching your practice

-At JRNI, we realized we wanted to train students in different business skills as well to make this process easier.
-It's important to identify your target client, to understand your unique coaching niche and to make a plan for how to grow your business.
-Not all programs provide this kind of intensive training thus, make sure you know everything you need to know about a program before you enroll.
+At JRNI Coaching, we train our students in real world business skills to help make this process easier.
+We cover how to identify your target client, define your unique coaching niche, and make tactical plans for how to grow your business.

 What to ask: